 Online casinos are prohibited under current Florida law.
 If the new gaming compact goes into effect, online casinos will still be illegal.
 Online gambling only extends to sports betting, so hopeful casino-goers are out of luck.

-Bettors will find sweepstakes casinos like Chumba Casino and Luckyland Slots, but those aren’t the same as casino gambling.
-Sweepstakes casinos offer a free currency and a premium currency.
+Bettors will find sweepstakes casinos like FunzPoints, but that isn’t the same as casino gambling.
+Sweepstakes casinos offer free currency and premium currency.
 The free currency is for fun, but the premium currency can be redeemed for real cash.
 However, it’s nearly impossible to get enough premium currency to redeem for real money.
 So, sweepstakes casinos get a lot of their money from currency pack purchases.
 Sweepstakes casinos change enough to avoid being covered under state gambling law.
 So, while they’re not real online slots, they may scratch an itch.

 But for bettors who need casino gaming in their lives, Florida’s tribal casinos are still the way to go.